 Variables:

-• PTO is the Leontief Production Equation (total output)
+• PTO is the total (gross) output

-• IC is the internal consumption
+• IC is the internal consumption (intermediate demand used within production)

-• ED is the external demand
+• ED is the external demand (final demand outside the production process)

 How to Calculate Leontief Production Equation?

-1. First, determine the internal consumption.
+1. First, determine the internal consumption (intermediate demand) in consistent units.

-2. Next, determine the external demand.
+2. Next, determine the external demand (final demand) in the same units.

-3. Next, gather the formula from above = PTO = IC + ED.
+3. Next, gather the formula from above: PTO = IC + ED.

 5. After inserting the variables and calculating the result, check your answer with the calculator above.